Cypress Freeze TFA Swing at Jersey Village

 PUT ME ON THE EMAIL CHAIN: John.Rogers@humbleisd.net

 I debated for New Caney High School for three years and have completed my sixth year as a high school coach.
-My program competes primarily throughout the Houston TFA circuit and has a heavy focus on Congressional Debate.
+My program competes primarily throughout the Houston TFA circuit and has a heavy focus on Congressional Debate and Original Oratory.
 I judge as needed at local invitational TFA tournaments and have experience judging all debate events, with the exception of World Schools.
-I also have experience judging IEs though my experience and expertise are limited.

 Presiding Officer Philosophy- If the PO runs a flawless chamber, it is almost certain that they will advance to the next round, especially if they were the only one volunteering to do so.

 I like to see all of the normal things we look for within a speech (arguments, evidence, responses to arguments from previous speakers, etc.).
 Offense is key.